ga-adi-macaron/Course-Materials/lessons/programming-fundamentals-in-java/arrays-lists-lesson/README.md

 An ArrayList is actually backed by an array of finite size.
 If the array becomes full, it then copies itself into a larger array.
 As the array grows larger, the cost of this copying also grows.
 The array is usually expanded by a factor of itself, so it grows by a larger amount each time to avoid doing extra copy operations.
 Essentially, it trades memory for speed, as the backer array allows for each element to be indexed.

-> Check: Ask the students to come up with an example where we would use an ArrayList (1 min).
-Have students share out.

 #### Independent Practice Practice: LinkedList vs ArrayList (20 mins)

 In groups, look over this code.
 With your group, discuss each question found within in the code around strengths and weaknesses of LinkedLists and ArrayLists.

-> Instructor Note: Share this code with students (potentially as a gist, but be sure to strip out the answers under each discussion question.)

 ```java